skypilot-org/skypilot/examples/vicuna-llm/README.md

 ```

 ## Training Vicuna with SkyPilot
 Currently, training requires GPUs with 80GB memory.
-See `sky show-gpus --all` to see supported GPUs.
+See `sky show-gpus --all` for supported GPUs.

 **To train on 8 A100 GPUs (80GB memory) using spot instances**:
 ```bash